HiDefTextiles/HiDefKnits/README.md

 The majority of the funding is needed for salaries in order for the developers to dedicate their time and effort for developement of HiDef: Knits and getting the software off the ground.
-There will be three employees, each specialising in a specific part of the software solution:
+There will be four employees, each specialising in a specific part of the software solution:

-Helga will develop the back-end and knitting,
+1. Helga will develop the back-end, knitting, oversee social media, and all managerial work (e.g. board meetings, communication with Rannís, etc.) for the entire duration of the project scope,

-Ólafur will create the 3D modelling, and
+2.	Ólafur will create the 3D modelling (full-time for 4 months),

-Brennan supervises the user-friendly interface and has invaluble experince with marketing FOSS software.
+3. Brennan supervises the user-friendly interface and has invaluble experince with marketing and branding software.
+	As he currently living in Berlin, we will be working remotely.
+He will be working part-time for the majority of the duration of the project scope.

+4.	Árni Heimir will be responsible for all financial matters of HiDef: Knits.

 Other operational costs are for co-working space, yarn to produce realistic textures and stitches, website costs (hosting, domain registration, etc.).

 HiDef: Knits is a passion project, so if funding falls through, development will be done in the developers spare time, when possible.
 Generally, an open-source project stands or falls with the involvement of the core developers and the participation of the community that surrounds it usage.
-Therefore, full-time developement is preferred in the intiital stages in order for the project to gain momentum and to be a the point of accepting contribution from outside volunteering developers.
+Therefore, full-time developement is preferred in the initital stages in order for the project to gain momentum and to be a the point of accepting contribution from outside volunteering developers.